Stars on 45: After Stars on 45 (Volume 1)

 The Top of the Pops chart of Thursday, 13 August 1981, had seven medleys in the Top 40 (by the Royal Philharmonic Orchestra, Tight Fit, Gidea Park, Lobo, Starsound, Startrax and Enigma) with "Stars on 45 (Volume 2)" and "Startrax Club Disco", a Bee Gees medley, jointly holding the number 27 slot in the chart.
+In late 1981, Pink Floyd singer and guitarist David Gilmour along with future Dream Academy frontman Nick Laird-Clowes formed a duo called Holly and the Ivy’s and released the UK Top 40 hit “Christmas on 45”.

 Japanese backing vocal group Koorogi '73 recorded two songs that served as medleys for Toei Company’s tokusatsu series: Stars on Kamen Rider and Super Sentai Banbaraban; the latter also incorporated Android Kikaider, Daitetsujin 17 and Space Sheriff Gavan.

 Beginning in the late 1980s, a British novelty group, Jive Bunny and the Mastermixers, had several hit singles using the same format as Stars on 45, only using primarily big band and 1950s-60s rock and roll songs.
 Initially, the group utilized remixes of original recordings by artists such as Bill Haley and His Comets, Little Richard and the Everly Brothers, but later used singer-impersonators in similar form to Stars on 45.
 Among their best known releases were "Swing the Mood" and "That's What I Like".

 In the early 1990s, Tortuga Rebel had several hit singles in Latin America using the same model, including mostly Spanish-language rock songs from the 1950s and 1960s.
 Tortuga Rebel used remixes of recordings by Mexican groups.
 Albums include Tortuga Rebel — Todo el Rock n' Roll, Vamos al rock, and others in Spanish.

 The wording "...on 45" has been used by others (often for comedic effect), including "Polkas on 45", a polka medleys of popular hits by "Weird Al" Yankovic; Scars on 45, a British indie rock band; War on 45, an EP by hardcore punk band D.O.A.; Star Turn on 45 (Pints), a British comedic novelty band; and "Maoris on 45", a novelty medley single by New Zealand group the Consorts.
 British pub rock duo Chas & Dave released Stars Over 45 in 1981, a medley of songs from World War 2 and the 1950s.